kevgo/cucumber-sort/README.md

   `Given`/`When`/`Then` in the order you want them to appear in the`.feature` files.
 You can use regular expressions for placeholders.
 These regular expressions only need to match the steps.
 They don't need to contain captures, since cucumber-sort doesn't capture any data out of Cucumber steps.
+As an example, take a look at our own [.cucumber-sort-rc file](.cucumber-sort-rc).

 - File **.cucumber-sort-ignore** lists files that cucumber-sort should ignore.
   You can use glob expressions in it.